kestra-io/docs/content/docs/configuration/index.md

 The most powerful user in Kestra is the [SuperAdmin](../06.enterprise/rbac.md#super-admin)

-You can create a SuperAdmin user from the `kestra.security.super-admin` configuration.
+You can create a SuperAdmin user from the `kestra.security.superAdmin` configuration.

 The super-admin requires three properties:
-* `kestra.security.super-admin.username`: the username of the super-admin
+* `kestra.security.superAdmin.username`: the username of the super-admin
-* `kestra.security.super-admin.password`: the password of the super-admin
+* `kestra.security.superAdmin.password`: the password of the super-admin
-* `kestra.security.super-admin.tenantAdminAccess`: a list of tenants that the super-admin can access
+* `kestra.security.superAdmin.tenantAdminAccess`: a list of tenants that the super-admin can access
   * This property can be omitted if you do not use multi-tenancy
   * If a Tenant does not exists, it will be created
   * At each startup, this user is checked and if the list of access permissions has been modified, new access permissions can be created, but none will be removed